Need Help Resolving a Child Support Issue? When You Need a Child Support Lawyer Near You, Talk to Our Law Firm.

 Unfortunately, 50 percent of marriages in the U.S. end in divorce.
 On top of that, almost 25 percent of children are born to unmarried parents.
 Just how those children will be supported is a social issue, not to mention a legal issue.
 It’s why state child support agencies have become aggressive when it comes to child support issues.
 The child support lawyers in our nearby Doylestown and Norristown law offices can help.

 How Do Courts Establish Child Support in Pennsylvania?

-Under law, children have the right to benefit from both parents’ incomes.
+Under Pennsylvania child support laws, children have the right to benefit from both parents’ incomes.
 Child support orders are issued by family court.
 It bases the amount of the support on each state’s guidelines.
 These guidelines establish the amount of support that must be paid, based largely on the non-custodial parent’s income and the number of children.
 The court will also take into account other factors like the custodial parent’s income and the needs of the children.

 Courts can deviate from guidelines.
 Child support can be increased if there is a change in circumstances justifying the increase like an increase in the payer’s income, an increase of cost-of-living, a decrease in the custodial parent’s income or an increase in the child’s needs.
 The amount can be reduced as well if justified by the circumstances.

 If you’re confused by the amount you’re being asked to pay, reach out to our child support lawyers for guidance.

 How is Child Support Paid?

 Child support in Pennsylvania is typically paid from one parent to another.
 Payment is based on the party’s income and child custody schedule.
 If one parent has primary custody of the children (overnight custody for more than 50% of the year), that parent will typically receive support from the other parent.
 The paying parent will receive a reduction in their obligation, however, if he or she has custody of the children more than 40% of the overnights per year.
 If the parties have a 50/50 custody arrangement, typically the parent who earns more will be responsible.